design005/IP-tracker-using-serverless/README.md

 ### Useful resources

--How To Hide API Keys Using Netlify by Dan Fletcher - https://www.youtube.com/watch?v=m2Dr4L_Ab14
+- How To Hide API Keys Using Netlify by Dan Fletcher - https://www.youtube.com/watch?v=m2Dr4L_Ab14
-- and ofcourse chatgpt, it helped me when I get stuck and don't know where to ask.
+- And ofcourse chatgpt, it helped me when I get stuck and don't know where to ask.

 ## Author